philiporange/magnet2torrent/USAGE.md

 The `process_magnet` function takes a libtorrent session, a magnet URI (or just an info hash), an output directory, and a list of public trackers.
 It attempts to resolve the metadata and save the resulting `.torrent` file.

+-   **Fast path**: First attempts to download from cache sites via HTTP (near-instant if available).
+-   **Fallback**: If cache sites fail, falls back to peer-based metadata download.
--   It first checks if the input is a naked info hash and converts it to a full magnet URI if necessary.
+-   It checks if the input is a naked info hash and converts it to a full magnet URI if necessary.
 -   It adds the magnet to the session, setting the `upload_mode` flag to prevent actual file downloading (metadata-only).
 -   It augments the magnet's existing trackers with the provided `public_trackers`.
 -   It enters a loop, waiting for the metadata to be received (up to a 5-minute timeout).